CDCOSINE/Docket-Outlook-Automation/README.md

 # Docket-Outlook-Automation
 Reads everyday outlook mail from a particular sender.
 Update if there's a update in a case we are interested in e.g. Protective Order

-## Trying to add a taste of Kivy(App Dev.)

- CheckThings:
- Create an excel file with name datetime-key-email.xlsx
- ### ADDED PYSIMPLEGUI UI
-1. Read email
-2. Read email from inbox
-3. Read email from particular user
-4. Read keyword
-5. Within an email keep updating Campaign Name reading line by line
-6. If entry matches searched keyword update in excel
-7. Extract date from docket entry
-8. Multiple Keywords
-9. Added date range facility
-10. PDF reading ongoing
-11. Keywords with comma(,) as OR.
-12. Extraction of Hyperlinks
-13. Extraction of Docket Date
-14. KIVY UI

-To add:
-1. Kivy UI integration
-2. Hybrid or-And statements in multiple keyword searches